AlbertoPaes/AlbertoPaes/README.md

 - 🎓 Web Development student at Driven Education
 - 📚 I'm currently learning back-end in JS
 - 📬 I love meeting new people, you can email me!
+- ⚡ Fun fact: I'm passionate about chess and spirituality

 <div align="center">
 <a href="https://www.linkedin.com/in/alberto-goulart-b553b6143/"><img src="./assets/linkedin.png" width="60px"/></a>